What are the requirements for judicial emancipation for orphans in Puerto Rico?

 Answer:

-2. That the minor consent to the emancipation.
+2. The minor must consent to the emancipation.

-3. That such emancipation be deemed advantageous to the minor.”
+3. The emancipation must be deemed advantageous to the minor.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.